Colourful components in $k$-caterpillars and planar graphs: Abstract

 \section{Abstract}

 A connected component of a vertex-coloured graph is said to be \emph{colourful} if all its vertices have different colours.
 By extension, a graph is colourful if all its connected components are colourful.
-Given a vertex-coloured graph and an integer $p$, the {\CC} problem asks whether there exist at most $p$ edges whose removal makes the graph colourful, and the {\CP} problem asks whether there exists a partition of the vertex set into at most $p$ parts such that each part induces a colourful component.
-We study both problems on $k$-caterpillars (caterpillars with hairs of length at most $k$) and explore the boundary between polynomial and \NP-complete cases.
-We answer two open questions of \citeauthor{MR3968574} mentioned in [\textit{30\textsuperscript{th} Annual Symposium on Combinatorial Pattern Matching}, 2019].
-The first open question asked about the complexity of the problems on trees with maximum degree at most $5$.
-We prove that both problems remain \NP-complete on binary $4$-caterpillars, ternary $3$-caterpillars and quaternary $2$-caterpillars, and thus almost settles the complexity dichotomy on $k$-caterpillars with bounded maximum degree.
-On the positive side, we give a linear time algorithm for $1$-caterpillars even if the backbone is a cycle and generalise this result to a larger class of graphs.
-Finally, we answer the second open question regarding the complexity of {\CC} on graphs with maximum degree at most $5$ if the number of colours is bounded by a constant.
-We show that the problem is \NP-complete on $5$-coloured planar graphs with maximum degree $4$, and on $12$-coloured planar graphs with maximum degree~$3$.
+Given a vertex-coloured graph $G$ and an integer $p$, the {\CC} problem asks whether there exist at most $p$ edges whose removal makes $G$ colourful and the {\CP} problem asks whether there exists a partition of $G$ into at most $p$ colourful components.
+In order to refine our understanding of the complexity of the problems on trees, we study both problems on $k$\=/caterpillars, which are trees with a central path $P$ such that every vertex not in $P$ is within distance $k$ from a vertex in $P$.
+We prove that {\CC} and {\CP} are \NP\=/complete on $4$\=/caterpillars with maximum degree~$3$, $3$\=/caterpillars with maximum degree~$4$ and $2$\=/caterpillars with maximum degree~$5$.
+On the other hand, we show that the problems are linear-time solvable on $1$\=/caterpillars.
+Hence, our results imply two complexity dichotomies on trees: {\CC} and {\CP} are linear-time solvable on trees with maximum degree~$d$ if $d \leq 2$ (that is, on paths), and \NP\=/complete otherwise; {\CC} and {\CP} are linear-time solvable on $k$\=/caterpillars if $k \leq 1$, and \NP\=/complete otherwise.
+We leave three open cases which, if solved, would provide a complexity dichotomy for both problems on $k$\=/caterpillars, for every non-negative integer $k$, with respect to the maximum degree.
+We also show that {\CC} is \NP\=/complete on $5$-coloured planar graphs with maximum degree~$4$ and on $12$-coloured planar graphs with maximum degree~$3$.
+Our results answer two open questions of \citeauthor{MR3968574} mentioned in [\textit{30\textsuperscript{th} Annual Symposium on Combinatorial Pattern Matching}, 2019].